- Beauty content marketing increases brand awareness, differentiates the brand, builds audience relationships, and drives more revenue.

 Winning in organic search

 What may come as a surprise to you is that it was not the long-standing, established, billion-dollar beauty brands in the market that were winning in Google.
-Instead, following changing consumer behavior that is increasingly digital in nature, publishers such as Allure, Byrdie, and Good Housekeeping are dominating the organic search landscape with large volumes of high-quality, long-form content.
+Instead, publishers such as Allure, Byrdie, and Good Housekeeping dominate the organic search channel due to their exceptional content strategies.

 What this means is that most beauty retailers are missing out on millions of dollars worth of search real estate (and instead paying for it through advertising) every month.
 The benefits of content marketing include increased engagement, higher sales, better customer retention, and improved customer acquisition costs (CAC).